InterLinked1/lbbs/README.md

 Sure!
 The reference installation of LBBS is the PhreakNet BBS, reachable at `bbs.phreaknet.org`.
 Guest login is allowed.

+#### How can I bind BBS services to privileged ports if it's not running as root?

+If you are running your BBS as a non-root user (which you *should*!), you may encounter errors binding to particular ports.
+There are a few different methods you can use to bind to privileged ports (1 through 1023) when running the BBS as a non-root user.

+The first is as simple as explicitly granting the BBS binary the right to do so, e.g.:
+`sudo setcap CAP_NET_BIND_SERVICE=+eip /usr/sbin/lbbs`

+This is the recommended approach if it works for you.
+If not, you can also explicitly allow all users to bind to any ports that are at least the specified port number:

+`sudo sysctl net.ipv4.ip_unprivileged_port_start=21`

+This example would allow any user to bind to ports 21 and above.
+The lowest standard port number currently used by the BBS is 21 (FTP).

+Note that this method is not as secure as the first method, but is likely to work even if other methods fail.

+Finally, note that many systems already have daemons running on the standard ports, e.g. sshd, telnetd, Apache web server, etc. If these are present, you will need to resolve the conflict, as only one program can bind to a port at any given time.

+#### How can I run SSH and SFTP on the same port?

+Currently, this is not possible, but hopefully this limitation will be fixed soon.

 #### How does the container enviornment (isoexec handler) work?

 The `isoexec` handler creates the specified process in a separate namespace so that is isolated from the root namespace